 |Title:||Head Volleyball Coach|

-Head volleyball coach Will Condon begins his fifth season at the helm of the Armstrong Atlantic State program after leading the Pirates to four consecutive NCAA Championships berths.
+Head volleyball coach Will Condon begins his sixth season at the helm of the Armstrong Atlantic State University program in 2013 after leading the Pirates to five consecutive NCAA Championships berths.

 The 2011 season was a historic one for the Pirates as they began the year with a school- and Peach Belt Conference-record 31 match win streak.
 Armstrong went 36-3 overall, tying a school record for wins in a season, whlie capturing the Peach Belt Confernce regular season title and making an appearance in the NCAA Southeast Region.
 PBC Player of the Year Brittany Wolf became Armstrong’s first volleyball player named to an AVCA All-American team while four other players - Brendyce Budd, Jessica Santaniello, Leia Pittman and Ashley Seal - earned All-PBC and All-Region honors.

 In 2010, the Pirates reeled off 12 wins in their last 14 regular season matches to earn an at-large berth into the NCAA Championships, while also advancing to the Peach Belt Conference tournament title match.
 The previous year, Armstrong finished second in the PBC and advanced to the NCAA Championships again.